04 Sep Sand, Sea and Toilets in Fife –

 Back on the path leaving St Andrews and onto Guardbridge.
 A footpath leads to Coble Shore point with outstanding views of the Eden Estuary Nature Reserve.
 Guardbridge is the lowest bridging point on the River Eden, dating from 1419, and once a busy harbour.
 The Eden Visitor Centre overlooks the upper estuary, a wildfowl hotspot and Site of Special Scientific Interest and well worth a visit.

 The Eden Estuary visitor centre is the perfect spot for bird watching.
 The bulk of the reserve is made up of rich intertidal mud and sand flats, home to millions of tiny plants and animals.
-Due to this wealth of food, the site supports a huge variety and volume of bird life including black-tailed godwit, grey plover, redshank, shelduck and red-breasted merganser.
+Due to this wealth of food, the site supports a huge variety and volume of birdlife including black-tailed godwit, grey plover, redshank, shelduck and red-breasted merganser.
 You might also have a chance of spotting interesting mammals including otter, dolphin and common seal.
 And if the call on nature becomes too strong whilst you are wildlife spotting don’t worry there is a Caledonia Washrooms supplied toilet at The Bird Hide here.
+Kingsbarns to Guardbridge really has something for everyone to enjoy.

 We hope you’ve enjoyed our guided walks and toilet stops on The Fife Coastal Path.
+You can check some other sections out here on the Fife Coastal Path.
 We also look after many more iconic destinations throughout Scotland and will share some more snippets, facts and toilets shortly.

 In the meantime let us know if you have spotted any highlights to share on your walks on the Fife Coastal Path and do let us know if any of the toilets you encounter along the way which display one of our logos on the equipment falls short of expected standards.
 Equally do give us a shout out on Social Media if you used our maintained toilets and find them just as you’d want.